Russell Westbrook

-Russell Westbrook III (born November 12, 1988) is an American professional basketball player for the Sacramento Kings of the National Basketball Association (NBA).
-Known for his quickness, explosiveness and intensity, he is considered one of the greatest point guards in NBA history.
+Russell Westbrook III (born November 12, 1988) is an American former professional basketball player who played 18 seasons in the National Basketball Association (NBA).
+Known for his agility, intensity and explosiveness, he is considered one of the greatest point guards in NBA history.
 Westbrook is a nine-time NBA All-Star and earned the NBA Most Valuable Player Award (MVP) for the 2016–17 season.
 He is also a nine-time All-NBA Team member; a two-time NBA scoring leader, having led the league in 2014–15 and 2016–17; a three-time NBA assists leader; and a back-to-back NBA All-Star Game MVP.
-Westbrook is one of three players in NBA history to average a triple-double for a season.
-He has achieved that feat four times and is the all-time NBA leader in career triple-doubles.
-He holds the record for the most career rebounds by a guard.
+Westbrook is one of three players in NBA history to average a triple-double for a season, a feat he achieved four times and is the all-time NBA leader in career triple-doubles.
+He also holds the record for the most career rebounds by a guard.
 In 2021, Westbrook was named to the NBA 75th Anniversary Team.